fido-device-onboard/client-sdk-fidoiot/docs/setup.md

 1. For Linux*/ Arm Mbed* OS/ Arm Mbed Linux OS builds, download safestring from <a href="https://github.com/intel/safestringlib">intel-safestringlib</a>.

-## 2. Service-Info Device Modules Path (Optional):
-To provide the service-info device module path to use the SDO service-info functionality:

 <a name="manuf_addr"></a>

-## 3. Setting the Manufacturer Network Address
+## 2. Setting the Manufacturer Network Address
 To set the manufacturer network address(domain name or IP) that SDO Linux device uses during Device Initialization (DI) protocol:

 ```shell